tc39/notes/es7/2015-07/july-29.md

 })();
 ```

 DH: In ES5, there was a fundamental confusion about "use strict" in functions.
-This was excacerbated by es6.
+This was exacerbated by ES6.
 In the fullness of time, TC39 is saying, the directive prologue should be used:

 - Global "use strict" (being careful of script concatenation)
 - Top-level IIFE "use strict"